Eflorscuk/API-Study/README.md

 ### NPM version
 6.14.16

-## Dockerizing the API for development.
+## Dockerizing the API for development

 First, make sure you have docker or docker-compose installed on your machine with the command:
 ```